Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Home and road insights

-- At home this year, Houston is 3-2 against the spread and 1-4 overall.
+- At home this season, Houston is 3-2 against the spread and 1-4 overall.

-- Houston has hit the over in three of five games at home this season.
+- In three of five games at home this year, Houston has gone over the total.

-- On the road, Indianapolis is 4-1 against the spread, and 3-2 overall.
+- In away games, Indianapolis is 3-2 overall and 4-1 against the spread.

-- This season, in five road games, Indianapolis has hit the over four times.
+- In five road games this year, Indianapolis has gone over the total four times.

 - The average point total in Colts away games this season is 45.7 points, 0.2 more than this contest's over/under (45.5).